 Diet and exercise have always played an important role in a healthy lifestyle—and a healthy heart—but their role becomes increasingly important following a heart attack.

-“Eating well and getting regular exercise are two of the factors that can reduce your risk for a second heart attack,” says Kenneth Mendel, MD, FACC, Lankenau Heart Institute cardiologist at the Main Line Health Center in Concordville.
+“Eating well and getting regular exercise are two of the factors that can reduce your risk for a second heart attack,” says Kenneth Mendel, MD, FACC, Lankenau Heart Institute cardiologist at the Main Line Health Concordville.
 “By focusing on these factors in the days and weeks following your heart attack, you’ll be doing something good for your health and making it easier to adjust to a new lifestyle.”

 Below, Dr. Mendel explores how to approach diet and exercise following a heart attack.